Where to Take your Photo in Nome

 Welcome to Nome sign #2

-A weathered and carved “Welcome to the City of Nome” display features a gold miner and an Eskimo.
+Stop at the weathered and carved “Welcome to the City of Nome” display.
 In the back, the artist carved, “Nome.
 A part of my heart remains here.” (top of the seawall, near the beach, behind the Visitors Center)

 Anvil City Square